 DISCUSSION: On May 9, 2022, the City Council held a duly noticed public hearing on the subject application, reviewed and considered the agenda report, reviewed and considered written reports, public testimony, and other information in the record.
 The City Council voted to bring back a revised resolution to deny the proposed project as a consent item that reflects the Council's discussion and determinations on this item.
+On June 13, 2022, consideration of the revised resolution was continued by the City Council.
 The revised resolution is attached for the Council's consideration.